aosystem/aosystem/README.md

 ## 📱 Complete App Portfolio (50 Selected Projects)
 Each project is built with **Flutter**, supports **50+ languages** (unless specified), and is optimized for both **iOS & Android**.

+---

+To all users who have been viewing the Flutter application source code on GitHub, I would like to express my sincere apologies for this sudden change.

+The code previously published on GitHub was intended solely to provide access to the main portions of the source for educational purposes.
+However, as the number of applications increased, maintaining both GitHub and our website concurrently became increasingly difficult.
+We recognized that this dual maintenance could lead to delayed updates and fragmented information, which might cause inconvenience to those who rely on the materials.

+Therefore, with sincere regret, we have decided to consolidate our operations and designate our website as the sole platform for publishing the source code going forward.
+Managing the content exclusively on our website allows us to organize explanations and supplementary information more effectively and present the code in a clearer and more accessible manner.

+Although the GitHub repositories will be gradually removed, the source code itself will continue to be available on our website.
+We would be grateful if you would continue to make use of it for learning purposes as before.
+---

 | # | App Name | Description | External Page |
 |:---:|:---|:---|:---:|
 | 1 | **Barcode Reader** | High-speed Continuous QR/Barcode Scanner for inventory and events.
 Export results to CSV. <br>[![Watch the video](https://img.youtube.com/vi/bL8KfBnRqpU/mqdefault.jpg)](https://www.youtube.com/watch?v=bL8KfBnRqpU) | [Link](https://ao-system.net/flutterapp/code/barcodereader/) |